-Each working group will bring together experienced researchers from the Hertie School, LSE’s European Institute and LSE IDEAS, alongside other leading academics and policymakers from the UK, Germany and other European countries.
+Each working group brings together experienced researchers from the Hertie School, LSE’s European Institute and LSE IDEAS, alongside other leading academics and policymakers from the UK, Germany and other European countries.

 Dahrendorf Forum structure

-A Dahrendorf Team at the Hertie School and the LSE, composed of Post-Doctoral Fellows, Research Associates and the project management, will support this two-year research and outreach process.
+A Dahrendorf Team at the Hertie School and the LSE, composed of Post-Doctoral Fellows, Research Associates and the project management, supports this two-year research and outreach process.

-Alongside the working groups, the newly-established Dahrendorf Committee will also play a central role in the direction and dissemination of the project research.
-This carefully-selected group of high-profile practitioners and experts will draw upon their experience to advise and steer the research process and help facilitate engagement with policymaking circles.
+Alongside the working groups, the Dahrendorf Committee plays a central role in the direction and dissemination of the project research.
+This carefully-selected group of high-profile practitioners and experts draws upon their experience to advise and steer the research process and help facilitate engagement with policymaking circles.

-The Committee will meet twice a year, either at the Hertie School in Berlin or at the LSE in London.
-Its members are also invited to join expert workshops and public panel discussions which will take place throughout the two-year cycle at both institutions and in Brussels.
+The Committee meets twice a year, either at the Hertie School in Berlin or at the LSE in London.
+Its members are also invited to join expert workshops and public panel discussions which take place throughout the two-year cycle at both institutions and in Brussels.